 \begin{theorem} \thmunitshiftsga \end{theorem}

-\begin{proof} First, we show the result for Greedy-Approval-CC for $t$-Approval satisfaction function with $t\ge3$ (which includes PTAS-CC).
-Second, we show how the proof ideas can be adapted to obtain the same result for Greedy-Borda-CC.
+\begin{proof} First, we show the result for Greedy-Approval-CC for $t$-Approval satisfaction function with $t\ge3$ (which implies the same result for PTAS-CC).
+Second, we show how the proof idea can be adapted to obtain the same result for Greedy-Borda-CC.